-- a) Awareness-raising and appropriation processes of the actions and outputs by the executing institutions and NGOs, which includes strengthening the technical capacities of the staff, the development of follow-up plans and technical accompaniment during processes and products developed, among other actions. - b) Development of local processes with local authorities and community-based organizations for the appropriation of practices, products and acces to potential sources to continue scaling up the actions and products developed. - c) Establishment of agreements for the development and sustainability of actions in the medium term, which allows the consolidation of processes and improve outcomes sustainability. - d) Strengthening local capacities of CBOs and municipalities for the preparation and management of projects, which will contribute to the sustainability and scaling up of the program's results. - e) Strengthening of the adaptation portal hosted by the Ministry of the Environment, that allows access to tools, training experiences and lessons learned, to contribute to the program sustainability. - f) Strengthening the finance program for climate action, which includes the strengthening of FONAG and the development of a microfinance scheme for the coastal-marine sector with considerations of adaptation and climate risk, which allows access to resources for sustainability and scaling up of project actions. - g) Development of tools and experiences such as cost-effectiveness analysis, viability of adaptation actions, and the platform for modeling climate vulnerability and environmental risk; all of them innovative actions that can generate important impacts on public and private investments, and that will have funding opportunities for improvement and scaling them up at the national level. - H. Describe the consultative process, including the list of stakeholders consulted, undertaken during project preparation, with particular reference to vulnerable groups, including gender considerations, in compliance with the Environmental and Social Policy and Gender Policy of the Adaptation Fund
+- a) Awareness-raising and appropriation processes of the actions and outputs by the executing institutions and NGOs, which includes strengthening the technical capacities of the staff, the development of follow-up plans and technical accompaniment during processes and products developed, among other actions. - b) Development of local processes with local authorities and community-based organizations for the appropriation of practices, products and acces to potential sources to continue scaling up the actions and products developed. - c) Establishment of agreements for the development and sustainability of actions in the medium term, which allows the consolidation of processes and improve outcomes sustainability. - d) Strengthening local capacities of CBOs and municipalities for the preparation and management of projects, which will contribute to the sustainability and scaling up of the program's results. - e) Strengthening of the adaptation portal hosted by the Ministry of the Environment, that allows access to tools, training experiences and lessons learned, to contribute to the program sustainability. - f) Strengthening the finance program for climate action, which includes the strengthening of FONAG and the development of a microfinance scheme for the coastal-marine sector with considerations of adaptation and climate risk, which allows access to resources for sustainability and scaling up of project actions. - Development of tools and experiences such as cost-effectiveness analysis, viability of adaptation actions, and the platform for modeling climate vulnerability and environmental risk; all of them innovative actions that can generate important impacts on public and private investments, and that will have funding opportunities for improvement and scaling them up at the national level. - H. Describe the consultative process, including the list of stakeholders consulted, undertaken during project preparation, with particular reference to vulnerable groups, including gender considerations, in compliance with the Environmental and Social Policy and Gender Policy of the Adaptation Fund

-The consultation process for the program proposal was carried out under two modalities, mainly through virtual meetings and face-to-face meetings, considering key national and local governments in the country in order to identify the risk conditions in which the communities find themselves, their livelihoods and ecosystems, in addition to knowing the potential of the projects or measures that can be carried out within the program's area of action.
+The consultation process for the program proposal was carried out under two modalities, mainly through virtual meetings and f ace-to-face meetings, considering key national and local governments in the country in order to identify the risk conditions in which the communitiesfind themselves, their livelihoods and ecosystems, in addition to knowing the potential of the projects or measures that can be carried out within the program's area of action.
 In the first stage of the consultation process, face-to-face and virtual meetings were held with different institutions representing different sectors such as Environment, Agriculture, Fisheries, Tourism, Non-Governmental Organizations and the academic sector.
 On the other hand, in the second consultation stage, face-to-face meetings were organized with the local governments of the program's action area, which included the districts of Aguadulce, Antón, Capira and San Carlos, among others.
-These consultations allowed the project to identify the main effects caused by climate change that impact the study area, as well as the gaps and needs that could be addressed with this new program proposal to strengthen coastal communities that are mainly threatened by the rise in sea level.
+These consultations allowed the project to identify the main effects caused by climate change that impact the study area, as well as the gaps and needs that could be addressed with this new program proposal to strengthen coastal communities that are mainly threatened by the rise in sea leve I. These consultations for the microfinance subprojects will be extended to other key stakeholders (other local governments, private sector, civil society, communities, among others) at the start of the proposed program.
 These consultations will be extended to other key stakeholders (other local governments, private sector, civil society, communities, among others) until finalizing the formulation of the proposed program in March 2022.